frankframework/frank-manual/docs/source/horizonsInitialData.rst

 changelog, an XML file that defines the data model and the initial data.
 The frank!framework expects it in the file
 "<project directory>/classes/DatabaseChangelog.xml".

+We illustrate database initialization here for H2 databases, because this database is embedded within the frank!framework and does not require a process external to it.
+Please see https://github.com/ibissource/docker4ibis/ to see how to select a database.

 The New Horizons database described in the previous section :ref:`horizonsInterfaces` is initialized with the following